-Lactating or non-lactating, with male or female anatomy, breasts are an amazing part of our body.
+Lactating or non-lactating, with male or female, breasts are an amazing part of our body.

 While most breast symptoms could pass with time, they are often associated with underlying imbalances and unresolved emotions that need attention.
 Listen to the silent voices your body is giving and take the opportunity to restore your health.